Ludovic Stewart, 2nd Duke of Lennox: England again

 On 9 February 1608 he performed in the masque The Hue and Cry After Cupid at Whitehall Palace as a sign of the zodiac, to celebrate the wedding of John Ramsay, Viscount Haddington to Elizabeth Radclyffe.

 Lennox acquired the royal patent to mint copper farthings in 1614, which he held until his death in 1624.

 As part of the Plantation of Ulster, in 1608 Lennox was granted lands at Portlough in the Barony of Raphoe in County Donegal.
 The Pynnar Survey of 1618 records Lennox as the chief undertaker for 2,000 acres in the Portlough area and as represented locally by his agent Sir Aulant Aula.
 Newtownstewart in County Tyrone, now in Northern Ireland, may have been named after him.
 In the Muster Rolls of 1631, his nephew and eventual heir James Stewart, 1st Duke of Richmond, 4th Duke of Lennox is described as being an undertaker of 4,000 acres.
 Mongavlin Castle was built by his son Sir John Stewart, who was also Governor of Dumbarton Castle.

-Ludovic was involved in the colonization of Maine in New England, through his seat on the Plymouth Company.
+Ludovic was involved in the colonisation of Maine in New England, through his seat on the Plymouth Company.
 Richmond Island and Cape Richmond, as well as Richmond, Maine (formerly Fort Richmond), are named after him.

 On 16 October 1612 Lennox was involved in welcoming the Palsgrave, Frederick V of the Palatinate, the husband-to-be of Princess Elizabeth.
 Lennox and ten other noblemen met him at Gravesend and brought him to London in a convoy of barges.
 They were met by the Duke of York on the Thames near the Tower of London.
 They alighted at Whitehall Palace and brought the Palsgrave into the royal presence in the Banqueting Hall.

 In March 1614 thieves broke into his lodgings at Whitehall Palace and stole a gold collar set with pearls and diamonds worth £300, a silver warming pan, a silver inkstand, and some linen.
 A bed in his lodgings at the gatehouse of Whitehall Palace had belonged to "Lady Lennox", Margaret Douglas, Countess of Lennox, who had "worked" or embroidered the curtains.
 In 1620 he wrote to Sir Robert Gordon in Paris asking him to buy a dozen masks and a dozen gloves for gentlewomen, engaging the help of Madame de Gie and the Marquise de Vermont if possible.